AERodgers/Praat-Scripts/README.md

 I am by no means an expert, so there may be much better ways to achieve what I do in these scripts, but they generally do the job.

 I'll slowly be making the scripts I currently use more other-people friendly.

+Also, please make sure you update to the latest version of Praat.

 The scripts can be divided into four types:

     1. Quality of Life Scripts